osexpert/GoreRemoting/README.md

 If more than one CancellationToken argument, will get runtime exception.

 ## IAsyncEnumerable
 Does not support IAsyncEnumerable as result.
+Support IAsyncEnumerable as arguments.
-Has AsyncEnumerableAdapter to adapt to IAsyncEnumerable via delegate.
+Has AsyncEnumerableAdapter to adapt to IAsyncEnumerable as a result via delegate.
 But using delegate arguments may be just as easy.

 ## IProgress